yabwe/medium-editor/bower_components/medium-editor/CUSTOM-EVENTS.md

 ***
 ### `editableInput`

 `editableInput` is triggered whenever the content of a `contenteditable` changes, including keypresses, toolbar actions, or any other user interaction that changes the html within the element.
 For non-IE browsers, this is just a proxied version of the native `input` event.
-However, Internet Explorer has never supported the `input` event on `contenteditable` elements so for these browsers the `editableInput` event is triggered through a combination of:
+However, Internet Explorer and has never supported the `input` event on `contenteditable` elements, and Edge has some support for `input` on `contenteditable` (which may be fixed in upcoming release of Edge) so for these browsers the `editableInput` event is triggered through a combination of:
 * native `keypress` event on the element
 * native `selectionchange` event on the document
 * monitoring calls the `document.execCommand()`